Our focus is on supporting students from all backgrounds to help reduce barriers to the legal profession.

 GROW is a registered charity aiming to advance social mobility, diversity and inclusion in the legal profession.
 We are increasing access to law through mentorship and community.

-So far, GROW has successfully paired 10,000+ individuals across the legal industry and over 150 universities since launching in 2020
+So far, GROW has successfully supported over 10,000 individuals across the legal industry and over 150 universities since launching in 2020.

 Any aspiring lawyer can sign up to GROW via a short online form on our website.
-This makes us different to other organisations as we don’t require a long application/CV/cover letter, interview or grade/background eligibility.
+This makes us different to other organisations as we do not require a long application/CV/cover letter, interview or grade/background eligibility.
 We hope this makes us more accessible to our community.

 What We Do